xding78/Sharing/glossary_draft.rst

 .. _orphan block:

 **Orphan Block** |br|
 Orphan blocks often referred to as stale blocks, are blocks that are not accepted into the blockchain network due to a time lag in the acceptance of the block in question into the blockchain, as compared to the other qualifying block.
-Orphan blocks are valid and verified blocks but have been rejected by the chain.
+Orphan blocks are valid and verified blocks but have been rejected by the chain. |br|
 → See also: Block_

 **On-Ledger Currency** |br|